com-lihaoyi/utest/readme.md

 // scala.MatchError: 0 (of class java.lang.Integer)
 ```

-`intercept` allows you to verify that a block raises an exception.
+`assertThrows` allows you to verify that a block raises an exception.
 This
 exception is caught and returned so you can perform further validation on it,
 e.g. checking that the message is what you expect.
 If the block does not raise
 one, an `AssertionError` is raised.

-As with `assert`, `intercept` adds debugging information to the error messages
+As with `assert`, `assertThrows` adds debugging information to the error messages
-if the `intercept` fails or throws an unexpected Exception.
+if the `assertThrows` fails or throws an unexpected Exception.

 Eventually and Continually
 --------------------------